ni/nidaqmx-python/CONTRIBUTING.md

    ```sh
    $ poetry publish --build -u __token__ -p <pypi-token>
    ```
-   * **Note:** It is easy to accidentally copy a non-dispalyable character in your PyPI token.
+   * **Note:** It is easy to accidentally copy a non-displayable character in your PyPI token.
 It can be useful to bounce it into an editor that strips that.
 6. Create a release on GitHub, attaching the source at the latest commit as follows:
    * **Tag:** Create a new tag matching the version being released.